mohitmishra786/TheCoreDump/_posts/2025-01-04-Understanding-H-trees:-Advanced-Directory-Indexing-in-File-Systems.md

 - **Cache efficiency** due to sequential block access
 - **Backward compatibility** with existing file systems
 - **Balanced performance** between search and insertion

-The assembly-level optimizations shown in our hash function further enhance performance by leveraging CPU-specific instructions for efficient hash computation.

 ## Conclusion {#conclusion}